 Or, maybe more interestingly, the embedded score:

-Well, this can be understood as sharing music through paper.
+Well, this can be understood as sharing music through printed sheets music.
 Quite simply, printing music in Noteflight is handy and straightforward:

 - press Ctrl P on a PC or Apple P on a Mac;